Skip to content

 Key takeaways

-• Goods in transit insurance protects items during transportation, covering theft, damage, and loss.
-It can be included in some business policies or added separately.
+• Goods in transit insurance protects items during transportation and covers theft, damage, and loss

-• Common exclusions include damage to livestock, nuclear waste, valuables, and items improperly secured.
+• Common exclusions include livestock, nuclear waste, valuables, and improperly secured items

 What is goods in transit insurance?

-Some business insurance policies may have goods in transit cover included as standard while others will require you to manually add the cover to your policy at the cost of higher premiums.
+Some business insurance policies may have goods in transit cover included as standard.
+Others will require you to manually add the cover to your policy for an extra fee.

 What does goods in transit insurance cover?